awillats/brian_delayed_gaussian/README.md

     ```
     - store "keys" for sources somewhere?

-- [ ] friendly synatax for expressing delayed relationships
+- [ ] friendly syntax for expressing delayed relationships
   - ideally, consistent with [delay for spiking synapses](https://brian2.readthedocs.io/en/stable/user/synapses.html#delays)
     - `synapses = Synapses(sources, targets, '...', on_pre='...', delay=1*ms)`
     - would be especially convenient to be able to switch between spiking and rate-based implementations with minimal model-specification code differences